bdeshi/XYAHKLiveFilter/readme.md

 * Press <kbd>ESCAPE</kbd> while the filterbox is focused to close it. (also quits automatically when parent XY window is closed.)
 * If you use the script as a UDC with a keyboard shortcut, I suggest setting the same shortcut as Focus Hotkey.
 * Full content of the filterbox is passed to SC `filter` unchanged, so should be properly escaped according to XYplorer scripting rules when necessary.
 * Live-filtering is not suitable for RegExp patterns.
-You run the risk of getting bombarded with pattern error message.
+Activate the **P** checkbox to pause livemode, enter complex/RegExp pattern, then uncheck it again to submit.

 ###IMPORTANT: